thycotic/dsv-docs/product/cli-ref/policy.md

 * An explicit deny trumps an explicit or implicit allow.
 * At least one action must be listed in an array.
 Actions are explicit.
 A User assigned **update** and **read** will not automatically have **create** for the resource path.
 * For actions, the wildcard form `<.*>` replaces any other values, since it is an all-inclusive form.
 A wildcard could be written as a standard `<.*>` form, but also as `.*` or `*` for convenience.
 The backend automatically converts it to `<.*>`.
 * Invalid actions are not allowed, unless there is a wildcard element.
-Valid actions are `share, delete, update, create, read, assign, list`.
+Valid actions are `create, read, update, delete, assign, list`.
 * The **list** action has a special behavior.
   * First, **list** (search) is global—it runs across all items of an entity, not limited to paths and sub-paths.
   * Second, to grant a User an ability to search entities via *list*, use the root of the entity if you want *list* to include other entities and actions within the same Policy.
 The root entity, for example, is secrets, with no other characters following.
 * At least one subject must be listed in an array.
 A prefix is required.
 For example, a valid subject is `"users:bob"`.
-Valid prefixes are [groups, roles, users].
+Valid prefixes are `groups, roles, users`.
 * Subjects and actions are automatically converted to lower case upon save.

 ## Policy Examples